 Marketing Your Social Responsibility Cred

 Many companies are embracing – and touting -- progressive values in their approach to racial justice, voting, work place equity, climate change, and more.
 How does a company prove its value-driven bona fides?
 How will the regulators and self-regulators evaluate whether a company is doing enough to justify its marketing message?
 This panel will explore both the advertising and employment issues that are embedded in companies’ social purpose branding.
-Presenters: La Toya Sutton, Attorney, National Advertising Division of BBB National Programs, Terri J. Seligman and Viviane Scott
+Presenters: La Toya Sutton, Attorney, National Advertising Division of BBB National Programs and Terri J. Seligman

 Five Tips for Live Event Sponsorships In a Post-COVID World

 Just as live entertainment events are starting to resume, we’ll discuss the top five lessons learned for brands, agencies, and event properties in structuring live event sponsorship deals in a post-pandemic world, including as it relates to force majeure terms and related contract remedies, payment terms, COVID compliance, and alternate sponsorship benefits.
 Presenters: Christopher Chase and Rayna Lopyan

 The SAG-AFTRA Commercials Contract Unplugged